Published September 2014

 Display ads built for mobile

-The new display ad formats that will be rolling out in the coming months are designed specifically for mobile environments:
+The new mobile display advertising formats that will be rolling out in the coming months are designed specifically for mobile environments:

 - Video ads for the AdMob network that people can choose to watch: TrueView ads have already been running across gaming apps in the AdMob network.
 In the coming months, they will roll out broadly across more apps in AdMob.
 With TrueView, your ads can reach consumers while they engage with their favorite apps.
 Plus, you only pay when a user chooses not to skip your ad.